-Alternatives 2-4 would not reduce the trip limit from 4,000 pounds gutted weight to 300 pounds gutted weight when 75% of the quota was met.
-Based on data from 2006 and 2007, the fishery would not remain open all year even when the trip limit is reduced 300 pounds gutted weight.
-Reducing the 4,000 pounds gutted weight trip limit to 300 pounds gutted weight when 75% of the quota is met was originally intended to allow the fishery to remain open all year and allow for commercial hook and line fishermen to target golden tilefish in the fall
+Alternatives 2-4 include sub-alternatives that would retain or eliminate the trip limit reduction from 4,000 lbs gutted weight to 300 lbs gutted weight when 75% of the quota was met.
+Based on data from 2007 to 2009, the fishery would not remain open all year even when the trip limit is reduced 300 lbs gutted weight.
+Reducing the 4,000 lbs gutted weight trip limit to 300 lbs gutted weight when 75% of the quota is met was originally intended to allow the fishery to remain open all year and allow for commercial hook and line fishermen to target golden tilefish in the fall.
+However, the current advantage of retaining the 300 lb trip limit when 75% of the quota is met is that it slows the rate at which the quota is filled and increases the chance the quota will not be exceeded.
+Furthermore, reducing the trip limit to 300 lbs when 75% of the quota is met would extend the fishing and increase the chance that the fall hook and line fishery for golden tilefish can occur if an alternative with an early fishing year start date is chosen (i.e. Alternative 4).

 In the commercial fishery, most golden tilefish (92%) are taken with longline gear deployed by large vessels that make long trips and depend on large catches (> 3,000 pounds) to make a trip economically feasible.
 Therefore, a 300 pound gutted weight trip limit when 75% of the quota is met would shut down commercial longline sector, and might reduce their potential annual catch.
+If the quota monitoring system can handle large catches in short periods of time then elimination of the trip limit reduction then harvest in excess of the quota should be minor.

 The commercial hook and line catch of golden tilefish is small (~8%).
 Therefore, changing the fishing year is not likely to substantially increase the commercial hook and line catch.
 Furthermore, a change in the fishing year probably will not alter the number of months the commercial longline fishery operate as the percentage of golden tilefish landed was evenly distributed among all months before more restrictive regulations were implemented.

-The Council's Alternative 5 could increase the chance that the quota would be exceeded because the harvest rate would not be slowed through a reduction in the trip limit to 300 pound gutted weight.
-However, if the quota monitoring system is operating properly, annual harvest in excess of the quota should be minor.
-In addition, the 300 pound gutted weight quota is not keeping the golden tilefish fishery open all year.
-Therefore, if the fishing year was changed and the quota monitoring system was operating properly, a 300 pound gutted weight trip limit would not be necessary.
-Even though the fishery has closed before the end of the year in 2007 and 2008, it is unlikely that golden tilefish would be taken incidentally as bycatch since the majority of the catch is with longline gear.
+Even though the fishery has closed before the end of the year from 2007 to 2009, it is unlikely that golden tilefish would be taken incidentally as bycatch since the majority of the catch is with longline gear.
 Furthermore, golden tilefish do not occupy the same habitat of other deep water species (i.e., snowy grouper, blueline tilefish, blackbelly rosefish, etc.).
 Golden tilefish prefer a mud habitat; whereas the other deep water species occur in a rocky habitat.